Unpopularity Factor in the Marriage and Roommates Problems: Unweighted Setting

 \begin{example} Consider the following matching $M$ in an \textsc{rp} instance.

-The values of all $\delta_{i,j}$ are shown in the above table, and the auxiliary graph $H_{(M,2)}$ is shown on the right. \end{example}
+The values of all $\delta_{i,j}$ are shown in the top-right table, and the auxiliary graph $H_{(M,2)}$ is shown at the bottom. \end{example}

-The intuition of this auxiliary graph is that we want to check whether $u(M) > k$, i.e. whether there exists another matching $M'$ with the number of people who prefer $M'$ to $M$ more than $k$ times the number of those who prefer $M$ to $M'$.
-Each matching $M'$ is represented by a perfect matching of $H_{(M,k)}$ consisting of the edges of $M'$ in $A$ as well as their ``copies" in $A'$, with each unmatched person $a_i$ being matched with his own copy $a'_i$.
-The intuition of assigning weights to the edges is that we add 1 for each person who prefers $M'$ to $M$ and subtract $k$ for each one who prefers $M$ to $M'$, and then check whether the sum is positive.
+The intuition of constructing this auxiliary graph is that we want to check whether $u(M) > k$, i.e. whether there exists another matching $M'$ with the number of people who prefer $M'$ to $M$ more than $k$ times the number of those who prefer $M$ to $M'$.
+Each matching $M'$ is represented by a perfect matching of $H_{(M,k)}$ consisting of the edges of $M'$ in $A$ as well as their copies in $A'$, with each unmatched person $a_i$ being matched with his own copy $a'_i$.
+We want to add 1 for each person who prefers $M'$ to $M$ and subtract $k$ for each one who prefers $M$ to $M'$, and then check whether the sum is positive.
+This is the reason that we set $\delta_{i,j}$ to be $-k$ if $a_i$ prefers $M(a_i)$ to $a_j$, and the weight of $\{a_i,a'_i\}$ to be $-2k$ if $a_i$ is unmatched in $M$.

-The relation between $u(M)$ and $H_{(M,k)}$ is formally shown in the following lemma.
+The relation between $u(M)$ and the graph $H_{(M,k)}$ is formally shown in the following lemma.

 \begin{lemma} $u(M) > k$ if and only if $H_{(M,k)}$ contains a positive weight perfect matching. \end{lemma}